TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/python/how-to-implement-the-solution.md

 print(line)
 ```

-Since we declare an empty string at every iteration, we donít have to worry about
+Since we declare an empty string at every iteration, we don‚Äôt have to worry about
 line containing any junk from the previous iteration.